mediainsights/cie-docs/README.md

 ***

 **CivicTheme** continues to evolve as an essential tool for delivering consistent, accessible, and modern digital experiences, driven by its community and contributions.
-To be part of the evolving journey of CivicTheme's vision, check out our [contribution documentation](contributing/contribution-model.md).
+To be part of the evolving journey of CivicTheme's vision, check out our [Content Authoring Guide](content-authoring/introduction.md).